bluss/bluss.github.io/_posts/2018-03-11-the-crate-formerly-known-as-ordermap-tm.markdown

 ## Is Indexmap a Better HashMap?

+For your application?
 Maybe.
-The Rust standard `HashMap` has a well tested implementation, it is very fast (it is often faster than `IndexMap` for several basic operations, like lookup, depending on size and element type), while `IndexMap` has unique features and can be many times faster for some operations, including all iteration.
+The Rust standard `HashMap` has a well tested implementation, it is very fast (it is often faster than `IndexMap` for basic operations, like lookup, depending on size and element type), while `IndexMap` has unique features and can be many times faster for some operations, especially iteration.
 There is a longer discussion of this in the [Readme file][perf].

 If you want its special features of `IndexMap`, or its strongest performance points fits your workload, it might be the best hash table implementation.